 Our students have access to the library during their class session and during selected lunchtime sessions.
 They are able to access a wide variety of Fiction and Non-Fiction books with many of these being the most up to date books from the Children’s book council of Australia.
 We have a large collection of Lexile Literacy Pro readers to ensure children continue to enjoy reading that is relevant to their ability as well as their particular interest.
 We utilise the Wheelers eplatform which boasts a huge collection of ebooks enabling students to access our eLibrary anywhere, anytime, on multiple devices.
 Our students learn to value the library as an important learning tool.
 Library computers are equipped with various research and inquiry databases.
 Most importantly, our students foster a love of reading by having regular access to a welcoming and peaceful environment.

 At Mt Eliza during Terms 2 and 3 we have a fantastic Lunchtime Clubs program.
 It is all possible due to the wonderful work of some dedicated students and staff.
-The Grade 5 students have all worked together in small groups to plan, organise and run a successful lunchtime activity during their own free time.
-We are extremely proud that our students and staff run these programs during their own lunchbreak with such positive success.
+The Year 5 and 6 students all work together in small groups to plan, organise and run successful lunchtime activities during their own free time.
+We are extremely proud that our students and staff run these programs during their own lunch break with such positive success.
 The clubs are announced at the beginning of each lunchtime and below is an example of some of our excellent clubs available:

 Here is an example of some of our excellent clubs available: